Jelka-FMF/.github/profile/README.md

 If you would like to contribute your own pattern for running on Jelka FMF and already have programming knowledge, please check out the [Storži](https://github.com/Jelka-FMF/Storzi) repository that contains already-existing patterns and instructions for submitting your own patterns.

-If you would like to submit a pattern but do not have programming knowledge yet, you can check out [Jelkly](https://jelkly.fmf.uni-lj.si/docs), a Scratch-like visual programming tool for creating your own Jelka FMF patterns (WIP).
+If you would like to submit a pattern but do not have programming knowledge yet, you can check out [Jelkly](https://jelkly.fmf.uni-lj.si/docs), a Scratch-like visual programming tool for creating and submitting your own Jelka FMF patterns.

 ## Organization